tcolgate/tcolgate.github.io/content/blog/seasonal.md

 {{< figure src="/img/seasonal/flat-bars-long.png" >}}

-Unfortunately, any service interacting with human will be very unlikely to see traffic like this.
+Unfortunately, any service interacting with humans will be very unlikely to see traffic like this.
 Traffic isolated to one country will often show a "Camels Hump" shape.
 Working out why you traffic is the shape it is can be fun, and quite enlightening.